-- Transfer the Critical Infrastructure Assurance Office ("CIAO") of the Department of Commerce, the National Communications System ("the NCS"), the NIPC of the FBI (other than the CIOS), the National Infrastructure Simulation and Analysis Center ("NISAC"), the Energy Assurance Office ("EAO") of the Department of Energy, and the Federal Computer Incident Response Center of the General Services Administration ("FedCIRC"). - Transfer the Coast Guard. - Transfer the Customs Service, the Transportation Security Administration ("the TSA"), functions of the Immigration and Naturalization Service ("the INS"), the Federal Protective Service ("the FPS"), the Office of Domestic Preparedness ("the ODP"), and the Federal Law Enforcement Training Center ("the FLETC"). - Transfer the functions of the Secretary of Agriculture relating to agricultural import and entry inspection activities under the laws specified in Section 421(b) of the Act [6 U.S.C.
-231(b)] from the Animal and Plant Health Inspection Service. - Transfer the United States Secret Service. - Transfer the following programs and activities to the Directorate of Science and Technology: - The chemical and biological national security and supporting programs and activities of the nonproliferation and verification research and development program of the Department of Energy. - ^o The life sciences activities related to microbial pathogens of the Biological and Environmental Research Program of the Department of Energy - 0 The National Bio-Weapons Defense Analysis Center of the Department of Defense. - $^{ m 0}$ The nuclear smuggling programs and activities within the proliferation detection program of the nonproliferation and verification research and development program of the Department of Energy - $^{\rm 0}$ The nuclear assessment program and activities of the assessment, detection, and cooperation program of the international materials protection and cooperation program of the Department of Energy and the advanced scientific computing research program and activities at Lawrence Livermore Na- - tional Laboratory of the Department of Energy.
+• Transfer the Critical Infrastructure Assurance Office ("CIAO") of the Department of Commerce, the National Communications System ("the NCS"), the NIPC of the FBI (other than the CIOS), the National Infrastructure Simulation and Analysis Center ("NISAC"), the Energy Assurance Office ("EAO") of the Department of Energy, and the Federal Computer Incident Response Center of the General Services Administration ("FedCIRC"). • Transfer the Coast Guard.

-One The Environmental Measurements Laboratory of the Department of Energy.
+• Transfer the Customs Service, the Transportation Security Administration ("the TSA"), functions of the Immigration and Naturalization Service ("the INS"), the Federal Protective Service ("the FPS"), the Office of Domestic Preparedness ("the ODP"), and the Federal Law Enforcement Training Center ("the FLETC"). • Transfer the functions of the Secretary of Agriculture relating to agricultural import and entry inspection activities under the laws specified in Section 421(b) of the Act [6 U.S.C.
+231(b)] from the Animal and Plant Health Inspection Service.
+Transfer the United States Secret Service.

-- Transfer the Federal Emergency Management Agency ("FEMA"). - Transfer the Integrated Hazard Information System of the National Oceanic and Atmospheric Administration, which shall be renamed "FIRESTAT." - Transfer the National Domestic Preparedness Office of the FBI, including the functions of the Attorney General relating thereto. - Transfer the Domestic Emergency Support Team of the Department of Justice, including the functions of the Attorney General relating thereto. • Transfer the Metropolitan Medical Response Sys- - Transfer the Metropolitan Medical Response System of the Department of Health and Human Services, including the functions of the Secretary of Health and Human Services and Assistant Secretary for Public Health Emergency Preparedness relating thereto. - Transfer the National Disaster Medical System of the Department of Health and Human Services, including the functions of the Secretary of Health and Human Services and Assistant Secretary for Public Health Emergency Preparedness relating thereto.
-Transfer the Office of Emergency Preparedness - Transfer the Office of Emergency Preparedness and the Strategic National Stockpile of the Department of Health and Human Services, including the functions of the Secretary of Health and Human Services and Assistant Secretary for Public Health Emergency Preparedness relating thereto. - Transfer to the Secretary the authority (in connection with an actual or threatened terrorist attack, major disaster, or other emergency in the United States) to direct the Nuclear Incident Response Team of the Department of Energy to operate as an organizational unit.
+• Transfer the following programs and activities to the Directorate of Science and Technology: 0 The chemical and biological national security and supporting programs and activities of the nonproliferation and verification research and development program of the Department of Energy. ^o The life sciences activities related to microbial pathogens of the Biological and Environmental Research Program of the Department of Energy ^o The National Bio-Weapons Defense Analysis Center of the Department of Defense.
+The nuclear smuggling programs and activities within the proliferation detection program of the nonproliferation and verification research and development program of the Department of Energy.
+The nuclear assessment program and activities of the assessment, detection, and cooperation program of the international materials protection and cooperation program of the Department of Energy and the advanced scientific computing research program and activities at Lawrence Livermore Na-0 The Environmental Maximum Annual Maximum Annual The Environmental Measurements Laboratory of the Department of Energy. • Transfer the Federal Emergency Management Agency ("FEMA" • Transfer the Integrated Hazard Information System of the National Oceanic and Atmospheric Administration, which shall be renamed "FIRESTAT." • Transfer the National Domestic Preparedness Office of the FBI, including the functions of the Attorney General relating thereto. • Transfer the Domestic Emergency Support Team of the Department of Justice, including the functions of the Attorney General relating thereto. • Transfer the Metropolitan Medical Response System of the Department of Health and Human Serv-ices, including the functions of the Secretary of Health and Human Services and Assistant Secretary for Public Health Emergency Preparedness relating thereto • Transfer the National Disaster Medical System of the Department of Health and Human Services, including the functions of the Secretary of Health and Human Services and Assistant Secretary for Public Health Emergency Preparedness relating thereto.Transfer the Office of Emergency Preparedness and the Strategic National Stockpile of the Department of Health and Human Services, including the functions of the Secretary of Health and Human Services and Assistant Secretary for Public Health Emergency Preparedness relating thereto.
+Transfer to the Secretary the authority (in connection with an actual or threatened terrorist attack, major disaster, or other emergency in the United States) to direct the Nuclear Incident Response Team of the Department of Energy to operate as an organizational unit.
+June 1, 2003: • Transfer the Plum Island Animal Disease Center of USDA • Establish the Homeland Security Science and Technology Advisory Committee.
+By September 30, 2003: